eclipse-symphony/symphony/docs/symphony-book/providers/target-providers/ingress_provider.md

 The Ingress target provider manages Kubernetes Ingress embedded in components and converts component spec to a kubernetes Ingress object.

 ## Provider configuration
-You can modify the provider configuration in the Symphony config file to specify the Kubernetes cluster for which the ConfigMap should be created.
+You can modify the provider configuration in the Symphony config file to specify the Kubernetes cluster for which the Ingress object should be created.

 | Field | Comment |
 |--------|--------|